garrandall/popular-music-data/tracks/shout---part-1-the-isley-brothers.md

   ranking_list: Billboard Hot 100
   start_date: '1962-04-14'
 ---
-We-eee-eeel...
+Well
-You know you make me wanna (Shout!)
+You know you make me wanna (Shout)
-Kick my heels up and (Shout!)
+Kick my heels up and (Shout)
-Throw my hands up and (Shout!)
+Throw my hands up and (Shout)
-Throw my head back and (Shout!)
+Throw my head back and (Shout)
-Come on now (Shout!)
+Come on now (Shout)
 Don't forget to say you will
 Don't forget to say, yeah
 Yeah, yeah, yeah, yeah
 (Say you will)
-Say it right now bab-ay
+Say it right now baby
 (Say you will)
 Come on, come on
 (Say you will)
-Say it, will-a you-ooooo!
+Say it, will you
 (Say you will)
 You got it, now!
 (Say) say that you love me